developerMathi/ConvertCurrencyClient/README.md

 5. 45 100  - forty-five thousand one hundred dollars
 6. 999 999 999,99  - nine hundred ninety-nine million nine hundred ninety-nine thousand nine hundred ninety-nine dollars and ninety-nine cents.

-Service implemnted in a seperate application.
+Service is implemented in a separate application.
-You can visit to the service application by below link. https://github.com/developerMathi/ConvertCurrencyService
+You can visit the service application by the below link. https://github.com/developerMathi/ConvertCurrencyService